 Like many functions in the organization, the way in which companies identify and recruit talent has changed more in the past 10 years than it did in the last century.
-According to Jobvite, 89 percent of companies planned to use social media to recruit in 2011, a source of talent that didn’t even exist at the start of the century.
+According to Jobvite, 89 percent of companies plan to use social media to recruit, a source of talent that didn’t even exist at the start of the century.
 This trend has big implications for both the recruitment profession and the ways companies compete and win overall.
 But what forces are driving this change, and what can we learn from the companies pioneering this age of recruiting?

 Over the past 100 years, there has been a fundamental shift in the way companies compete.
 Historically, the market winners were those who had access to capital and financing.
 With capital, you could build the biggest plant, make the largest IT investments, or run the most impactful marketing campaign.
 Capital was important because size, not speed, was how companies won.
 Today the basis of competition has switched, as technology and the global economy both continue to accelerate the rate of change for businesses worldwide.
 While in the 1920s and 30s companies could expect to stay in the S&P 500 for 65 years, by the end of the 1990s this tenure dropped to 10 years.